 - Preheat the oven to 400 degrees.
 Prepare a cooking sheet with cooking spray or foil.

-- Using a kitchen scale covered with plastic wrap (for easy clean-up), measure out 1.5 ounce portions of the meatball mixture, forming each portion into a ball in your hand.
+- Using a kitchen scale (affiliate link!) covered with plastic wrap (for easy clean-up), measure out 1.5 ounce portions of the meatball mixture, forming each portion into a ball in your hand.
 Roll the ball in remaining bread crumbs until mostly covered, and place on the prepared baking tray.
 Continue procedure until all the meat is used.

 - Bake for 20 minutes, or until the outsides are just barely golden brown and the internal temperature is at least 165 degrees.